Kevin W. Herron started reading Odysseus Ascendant by Evan Currie (Odyssey One, #7)

 For all the fictional journeys among the stars, I still have a soft spot for swashbuckling tales a little closer to home.
 The Three Musketeers and The Scarlet Pimpernel have been lifelong favorites — there's something about their particular mix of wit, courage, and moral clarity that never gets old.

 Classe Ink is my refuge — a small corner of calm in a world that often feels defiant, polarized, and exhausting.
-The stories here remind me that empathy still matters, and that imagination can be its own quiet form of resistance.
+The stories here remind me that empathy matters, and that imagination can be its own quiet form of resistance.

 This link opens in a pop-up window